 Once you’re in, you’re in – While not unique to Shopify, once you set up a store in a cloud platform, it’s going to be painful if you leave.
 There is no easy way to migrate from Shopify and most of the move would have to be done manually.

 Transaction fees – Again, this is a con levelled at most eCommerce platforms but is still a con.
 Use a third party payment method and you’re charged a fee for every transaction.
 You also have to pay credit card fees.

 Limited blog and content marketing – Shopify includes a blog option and allows for some content marketing but the setup is a little dated.
 It’s certainly no WordPress and may not be ideal for promoting your store.

 Reporting locked behind subscriptions – You get some reporting on the Basic Shopify plan but have to upgrade to get more.
 I don’t like this approach as I think all information should be available to everyone.

-Basic Shopify starts at $29 per month and includes:
+Setting up a Basic Shopify store starts at $29 per month and includes:

 - The online store

 - Unlimited products